SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 ## Requirements

 - PHP 5.3 or later
-- MediaWiki 1.20 or later
+- MediaWiki 1.25 or later
-- Semantic MediaWiki 1.9 or later
+- Semantic MediaWiki 2.3 or later
-- When using MySQL 5 or later or when using SQLite 3 or later

 ## Installation